On the Chaos in Continuous Weakly Mixing Maps

-We say that $f$ is (topologically) mixing if, for any nonempty open sets $U$ and $V$, there exists a positive integer $n$ such that $f^k(U) \cap V \ne \emptyset$ for all $k \ge n$.
-We note that continuous mixing maps have similar results as those for continuous weakly mixing maps except that \begin{itemize} \item[(1)] for continuous mixing maps, the scrambled sets ({\it invariant or not}) can be obtained with respect to {\it any} given infinite set of positive integers while those for continuous weakly mixing maps are with respect to {\it some} infinite sets of positive integers and
+We say that $f$ is (topologically) mixing if, for any nonempty open sets $U$ and $V$, there exists a positive integer $N$ such that $f^k(U) \cap V \ne \emptyset$ for all $k \ge N$.
+We note that continuous mixing maps have similar results as those for continuous weakly mixing maps except that